Da-Rumi/alx-low_level_programming/0x10-variadic_functions/README.md

-s my alx project on 0x10-variadic_functions
+s is a remake for my 10th alx variadic functions project